Monopulse radar: Implementation for reflector antennas

 Monopulse antennas produce a sum signal and two delta signals.
 This allows angular measurement to be performed using a single receive pulse.
 The sum signal usually passes back down the waveguide used to send the transmit pulse.
-The two delta signals are elevation (up-down) and traverse (left-right).
+The two delta signals are elevation (up–down) and traverse (left–right).

 The sum signal corresponds with the antenna beam along center-line of the antenna.
 The delta signals are pairs of beams that are adjacent to the center-line of the sum antenna beam.
 The delta beam measurements produce plus or minus values depending upon the quadrant.

 The sum signal is created by a feedhorn structure positioned to maximize signal at the center of the antenna beam.
 The delta RF signals are created by pairs of antenna feed-horns located adjacent to the sum feed-horn (sum feed-horn not shown in the figure).
 The output of each pair of delta feed-horns are added together, and this creates zero output signal when the incoming RF signal is located at the center of the antenna beam.
 The signal strength from each delta beam increases as the aircraft drifts further away from the antenna center-line.

 For the waveguide image that is shown, a horizontally polarized RF signal arrives at the two feed horns to produce a left/right delta signal.
 The arriving energy from the RF wavefront is launched into both waveguide feedhorns.
 The RF signal from both feedhorns travels up the waveguide where the signals from the left and right feedhorn are combined.
 The combiner performs a mathematical subtraction on the electrical signals arriving from the feedhorns.
 That subtraction produces the delta signal.
 A similar feedhorn configuration is used to produce the up/down delta signal (not shown).
 The waveguide assembly can be used by itself.
 For a high gain antenna, the feedhorn assembly is located facing the reflecting surface at or near the focal point.

 For the waveguide image that is shown, the sum signal would be created by a single waveguide feedhorn centered between the two feedhorns that are shown.

 The sum and delta radio frequency signals are converted to a lower frequency in the receiver where sampling takes place.
 A signal processor produces the error signal using these samples.

-The + or − value for each delta signal is created by phase shift of 0 degrees or 180 degrees when compared with the sum signal.
+The + or − value for each delta signal is created by phase shift of 0° or 180° when compared with the sum signal.
 A calibration signal is injected into the receive path when the radar is idle, and this establishes a known phase shift between different microwave signal paths (quiescent mode).